Firefox Monitor - Frequently asked questions

 Questions about Firefox Monitor

-How much Firefox Monitor cost?
+How does Firefox Monitor treat sensitive sites?

 How far back do data breaches in the Firefox Monitor database go?